BenMeehan/gomult/README.md

 # GOMULT

-Gomult is a bunch of compilers for most popilar languages in a dockerfile, providing a gRPC interface and written in golang.
+Gomult is a bunch of compilers for the most popular languages in a dockerfile, providing a gRPC interface and written in golang.

 ## How it works